 Islands in Indonesia

-Yes, Singapore is a city, island, and country all rolled into one!
-While notorious for being pricier than its Southeast Asian neighbors, Singapore is a unique, world-class destination.
+Yes, Singapore is a city, island, and country all at the same time!
+While notorious for being pricier than its Southeast Asian neighbors, Singapore is a unique, world-class destination for many reasons.

 Singapore may not be the first choice for clean beaches or solitude, but you will find an amazing number of things to do.
-And don't only expect an urban, concrete jungle -- Singapore has plenty of green space for its size.
+And don't make the popular mistake of assuming Singapore is an urban, concrete jungle famous only for shopping — Singapore enjoys an abundance of green space and bike trails for its size.

-Many visitors to Malaysia forget that the third-largest island in the world is only a quick, cheap flight away from Kuala Lumpur.
 Malaysia shares the island of Borneo with Indonesia and Brunei.
-There you'll find endangered species, national parks, exotic indigenous culture, green rainforests, and incredible diving.
+It's a nature-lover's dream come true.
+There you'll find endangered species, national parks, trails with waterfalls, exotic indigenous culture, green rainforests, and some of the best diving in the world.